-Apparently, the outer regions of the MW seems to be the most favorable for preserving life \citep{2014PhRvL.113w1102P,2015ApJ...810...41L,2016MNRAS.459.3512V} due to the reduced SFR.
-However, \citet{2014PhRvL.113w1102P} and \citet{2015ApJ...810...41L} scaled the cosmological rate of long GRBs proportionally to the stellar mass of the MW disk, assuming constant metallicity and specific Star Formation Rate (sSFR).
-In this work we account for the radial distribution and the inside-out evolution of metallicity and star formation rate within the Galaxy.
+The ever-increasing number of extrasolar planets ($\sim$4330 at present) motivates the extension of these studies to the whole Galaxy.
+The outer regions of the MW appear to be the most favorable for preserving life \citep{2014PhRvL.113w1102P,2015ApJ...810...41L,2016MNRAS.459.3512V} because the SFR is reduced.
+However, \citet{2014PhRvL.113w1102P} and \citet{2015ApJ...810...41L} scaled the cosmological rate of LGRBs in proportion to the stellar mass of the MW disk, assuming constant metallicity and a specific star formation rate (sSFR).
+In this work we account for the radial distribution and the inside-out evolution of metallicity and SFR within the Galaxy.

-The ever-increasing discovery of extrasolar planets ($\sim$4270 at present) motivates the extension of such studies to the whole Galaxy, accounting also for the terrestrial planet density. \citet{2011AsBio..11..855G}, \citet{2014MNRAS.440.2588S} and \citet{2016MNRAS.459.3512V} define a Galactic Habitable Zone (GHZ) by considering only SNe as possible deleterious events and focusing on terrestrial planets orbiting around FGK stars.
-It is worth extending these studies by considering GRBs and M dwarfs, i.e. the most powerful astrophysical events and the most abundant stellar population in the MW, respectively.
+\citet{2011AsBio..11..855G}, \citet{2014MNRAS.440.2588S}, and \citet{2016MNRAS.459.3512V} defined a Galactic habitable zone (GHZ) by considering only SNe as possible deleterious events and focused on TPs orbiting FGK stars.
+It is worth extending these studies by considering GRBs and M stars, which are the most powerful astrophysical events and the most abundant stellar population in the MW, respectively.